suncoast-devs/handbook/lessons/react-state/index.md

 We could continue and use a rule:

 > RULE: If we create a variable and use it only once, we _could_ replace the use
-> of the variable with it's definition.
+> of the variable with the variable's definition.

 Using this rule: